shashank2325/Fetch-Exercise/Task3/task3.md

 Unfreeze more layers progressively
 Purpose: Allow deeper adaptation while preventing catastrophic forgetting

-Stage 4 (Optional): Full Fine-tuning
+Stage 4: Full Fine-tuning

 Unfreeze all parameters with very small learning rate
 Purpose: Final optimization if computational resources allow

+Stage 5: LORA/QLORA Fine-tuning

+Make changes to some of the parameters

-3. Rationale for This Approach
+#### 3. Rationale for This Approach
 This progressive unfreezing strategy is optimal because:

 Parameter Efficiency: Initially training only task-specific heads (few parameters) achieves quick adaptation.